benofben/arbit/setup/README.md

       --role-name arbit_role \
       --assume-role-policy-document file://arbit_role.json

 You'll need to grab the role_arn from there.
-We'll use it later.
+Be sure to paste it at the top of 'arbit/downloader/setup.sh'